svetstoev/Enhanced-Tweets-Extractor/README.md

 # Enhanced-Tweets-Extractor
 An algorithm which extracts tweets published by financial media entities and translates them into sentiment scores, providing live graphical representation

-### Please note that the work in this repository is still in progress
+### Please note that the work in this repository is still in progress and undergoing changes

 **1. Initial requirements**